Digital Transformation and the Future of Ecommerce

 8. Businesses will focus more on optimization.

-CRO takes an iterative approach to optimization.
+Optimization takes an iterative approach to optimization.
 Admins make website adjustments and then measure results to see if they’ve had a positive impact.
 Every change happens for a reason, and all changes are intended to improve the user experience.
 Subtle page design alterations, more compelling product descriptions, better navigation options, and simpler checkout processes all reduce friction and make purchases more likely.

-When they use CRO to hone their sites, ecommerce retailers almost always see profits increase.
+When they use optimization to hone their sites, ecommerce retailers almost always see profits increase.
 Many decision-making CIOs (chief information officers) plow those profits right back into SEO, prompting more traffic followed by an even greater number of conversions.

 9. B2B will become increasingly more prevalent.